foreverphoenix/the-phoenix-flavour/content/bg/quick-start/_index.md

 I highly recommend creating **small patches** and [ModGroups](/bg/knowledge-base/modgroups/) as you work through your load order.
 Keep the 256 ESM/ESP limit in mind and [ESL-ify](/bg/additional-modules/creating-esl-plugins/) plugins when possible.

 Check the log from [Rogue Master Detector](/bg/recommended-mods/utilities-frameworks/#rogue-master-detector) occasionally for out-of-order plugins.

+If you are wondering about **plugin cleaning**, check [the article on the topic](/bg/knowledge-base/cleaning-plugins/).
+Generally, I would only recommend cleaning if you intend to use DynDOLOD NG.

 {{< alert color="info" >}}It is also possible to install the majority of your mods first before really diving into SSEEdit, sorting out your current list of plugins by adjusting the load order and creating patches, before adding to it more slowly.
 Do whatever works best for you.{{< /alert >}}